 Rawas, a popular alternative to salmon in India markets, is one of those versatile fish that not only boasts a rich, mild flavour but also essential nutrients to support various aspects of health.

-When it comes to the benefits, Rawas Fish stands out for its impressive nutritional profile and overall wellness advantages.
+When it comes to the benefits, Indian salmon fish stands out for its impressive nutritional profile and overall wellness advantages.

-Power-packed with vitamins and minerals such as vitamin A, vitamin D, Selenium, and being one of the best fish rich in omega-3 fatty acids, it offers various perks for your body and mind.
+Power-packed with vitamins and minerals such as vitamin A, vitamin D, Selenium, and being one of the best fish rich in omega-3 fatty acids, it offers various benefits for your body and mind.

-Let’s explore each of them and see why it makes a top choice for healthy living.
+Let’s explore each of the benefits and see why it makes a top choice for healthy living.

 |---|